DavidVujic/EPiServer-FakeMaker/FakeMaker.Examples/README.md

 Have a look at the __ExampleUnitTests.cs__, containing some basic scenarios for unit testing with the FakeMaker and FakePage classes.

-FakeMaker relies on the __Moq__ library and the __EPiServer__ assemblies (currently version 9).
-The assembly references in the Visual Studio project file are added from both the official NuGet feed and the EPiServer feed.

 #### Create an instance of FakeMaker:

 ```cs